teuben/nemo-lesson/_episodes/02-loading.md

 > Each time your (bash) shell is loaded, it will read some startup file, in which
 > you can add the before mentioned **source** command.
 This way each time
 > you start a new shell, NEMO will be ready.
 For bash this should be **~/.bashrc**
-> for interactive shells (this can be confusing)
+> for interactive shells (interactive and login shells can give for confusing
+> startup procedures).
 >
 > There is a potential danger to this method.
 Side-effects for other programs.
-> More on that later.
+> Probably should say more about that.
 {: .callout}